Data Protection in SAP Commerce Cloud

 Regardless of what version of SAP Commerce you are on, it will not make you compliant with GDPR.
 It only offers features and functionality that can be leveraged to be compliant.
 The is accountable for ensuring you are compliant.

 Data protection is about protecting your customer's and employees' information.
 It's your responsibility to secure the data you produce.
-If you're interested in learning more, we offer a GDPR Assessment for SAP Commerce.
+If you're interested in learning more, we offer a GDPR Assessment for SAP Commerce Cloud as part of our portfolio of Services.